Theft by fraud and other reports - Albert Lea Tribune

 Vehicle damaged by fire

 A vehicle was reportedly damaged by fire on Sunday morning at 815 S. Broadway.
 According to the Albert Lea Fire Department, firefighters and police officers were dispatched for the fire at 10:16 a.m.
-When they arrived at the acne, they found a Jeep Liberty with the engine compartment on fire.
+When they arrived at the scene, they found a Jeep Liberty with the engine compartment on fire.
 Crews extinguished the fire quickly, and the cause of the fire was found to be a short in the wiring.
 No other vehicles or buildings were damaged, and no one was injured.

 1 cited for underage drinking, driving